JakovFreund/tabletop-assistant/tasks.md

 - ^^ or maybe do that immidietly for any channeling (instead of using an action every turn just have a CHANNELING statuseffect that prohibits use of action)
 - spirit guardians spell aoe wrong in json
 - add all wild magic statuseffects from 5e
+- subracial default images
+- players with aura effect have to remember to apply them since app doesn't keep track of position